pixelpicosean/lesser-panda/README.md

 - `camera` 2D camera that can follow targets, zoom, rotate and shake.
 - `core` is the core of lesser-panda, which provides the base functionalities such as "loop" and "resize".
 - `device` tells what device the game is currently running.
-- `device-patch` includes patches to solve issues of specific devices.
 - `eventemitter3` is a fast EventEmitter implementation.
 - `keyboard` emits keyboard events, you need to subscribe to get noticed.
+- `level` makes Scene able to load level from data and import Tiled generated maps.
 - `loader` provides assets loading functon `addAsset(path, key, settings)`
 - `physics` provides AABB based collision detection and response.
 - `reactive` is a wrapper of Kefir.js, which is used for Reactive Programming.